Canada police ready to move in to clear trucker-led protests

 The so-called "Freedom Convoy" started with truckers protesting against mandatory Covid vaccines to cross the US border, but its demands have since grown to include an end to all pandemic health rules and, for many, a wider anti-establishment agenda.

-At its peak, the movement also included blockades of a half-dozen border crossings -- including a key trade route across the Ambassador Bridge between Windsor, Ontario and Detroit, Michigan.
+At its peak, the movement also included blockades of a half-dozen border crossings that have now been cleared.

-The last border blockade in Manitoba was lifted Wednesday when demonstrators voluntarily left.

-At other crossings, police this week arrested dozens of protesters, including four people charged with conspiracy to murder police officers at the border checkpoint between Coutts, Alberta and Sweet Grass, Montana.
+Police this week arrested dozens of protesters, including four people charged with conspiracy to murder police officers at a checkpoint between Coutts, Alberta and Sweet Grass, Montana.

 They also seized dozens of vehicles, as well as a cache of weapons that included rifles, handguns, body armor and ammunition.